 Yes, pomegranate is considered a good source of iron for pregnant women, aiding in meeting their increased iron needs.
 However, its iron content is relatively moderate compared to certain other foods like meat and fortified grains.

+Your doctor may recommend iron supplements like ferrous sulfate, ferrous fumarate, or iron bisglycinate depending on your tolerance and needs.
 It’s important to consult a healthcare professional for personalised recommendations, as the choice of an iron tablet during pregnancy can depend on individual needs and any underlying health conditions.

 Iron supplementation is typically given during the second trimester of pregnancy to support increased blood volume and foetal growth.